CryptoInnovators/sharkythesuibot/README.md

 ## Strategies

-Sui Trading Bot supports the following three trading strategies:
+SharkyTheSuiBot supports the following three trading strategies:

 - `Arbitrage`: This strategy looks for [arbitrage opportunities](https://en.wikipedia.org/wiki/Triangular_arbitrage) in chains of two or more swap pools across different DEXs.
 It computes the product of the prices along the chain of swap pools, say SUI -> USDC -> CETUS -> SUI, and if the product is different from 1 it means there is an arbitrage opportunity.
 - `RideTheTrend`: This strategy looks for [trend following](https://en.wikipedia.org/wiki/Trend_following) opportunities in a single swap pool by comparing a short moving average with a longer moving average to get an indication whether the price is going up or down.